-Many consumers plan on “shopping small” this season and purchasing gifts and other holiday items at local businesses, and there are multiple ways that you can boost your business’ bottom line this holiday season.
+Many consumers plan on “shopping small” this season and purchasing gifts and other holiday items at local businesses, and there are multiple ways that you can boost your business’ bottom line.
+Overall, it seems that small businesses are in a great position to generate additional revenues this holiday season.
 Read on to find out more.

-Fortunately, the National Retail Federation has also determined that a quarter of the shopping that will occur this holiday season is expected to take place at small and local businesses.
+According to our research, 1 out of 4 shoppers look to shop small this holiday season.
+Our results coincide with the findings of the NRF, which determined that a quarter of the shopping that will occur this holiday season is expected to take place at small and local establishments.
 This means that small business owners stand to earn a large percentage of the billions that will be spent.
-However, you need to be smart and proactive about your holiday marketing strategy in order to best take advantage of the season.

 Which Small Businesses Fare Best During the Holiday Season?